magicjar/whatsapp-widget/README.md

 <!-- more input -->
 ```

-Last, add a button inside the form with `submit` type and `data-toggle="wa-send"` attribute to send the chat.
+Lastly, add a button inside the form with `submit` type and `data-toggle="wa-send"` attribute to send the chat.

 ``` html
 <button type="submit" data-toggle="wa-send">Chat</button>
 ```

+**The custom form will automaticaly initiated without a script.**

 ### Toggleable custom form